ankeetmaini/foam-digital-garden/README.md

   If you want to change the branch name, change it [here](./.github/workflows/publish.yaml)

+## code syntax highlighting

+### theme

+- this template uses `okaidia` as the default prism theme
+- if you wish to change it, please update [this line](https://github.com/ankeetmaini/foam-digital-garden/blob/main/src/gatsby-theme-garden/components/mdx-components/CodeBlock.js#L4)

+### adding language syntaxes

+- by default it covers most of the languages but if you want to add it
+- import the prism modules [here as shown](https://github.com/ankeetmaini/foam-digital-garden/blob/main/src/gatsby-theme-garden/components/mdx-components/CodeBlock.js#L7)

 ## credits

 - Gatsby starter for Digital Garden - https://github.com/mathieudutour/gatsby-starter-digital-garden